-Of the future requital of the disobedient:
+Of the future requital of the disobedient (vil, 9-vili, 21)

-All that reject these things shall be doomed to extinction when God visits the world to requite the wicked, that is, when that ensues which is described by the Prophet Isaiah the son of Amoz in the words, "He will bring upon thee and upon thy kindred and upon thy father's house days the like of which have not come since the time that Ephraim departed from Judah."
+All that reject these things shall be doomed to extinction when God visits the world to requite the wicked-that is, when that ensues which is described by the prophet Isaiah the son of Amoz in the words: 'He will bring upon thee and upon thy kindred and upon thy father's house days the like of which have not come since the time that Ephraim departed from Judah' [Isa.
+7.17].
 In other words, the same situation will then obtain as obtained at the time of the great schism between the two houses of Israel, when Ephraim departed from Judah.
-At that time all who turned back were delivered to the sword, whereas all who stood fast were vouchsafed escape to the land of the north.
+At that time all who turned back were delivered to the sword, whereas all who stood fast were vouchsafed escape to 'the land of the north'.27.

-It is to this, that allusion is also made in the statement, "I will exile Sikkuth your king and Kiyyun your image, the star of your God. ...
-(Lost fragment) beyond Damascus."
+It is to this that allusion is also made in the statement: 'I will exile Sikkuth your king and Kiyyun your image, the star of your God. . . beyond Damascus' [cf. Amos 5.26).